RVing isn’t always smooth sailing, especially when it’s your first time. Be prepared to make some RV mistakes!

 We had zero experience with RVs before purchasing our own and becoming full-timers.
 We thought we had researched everything, but still made some pretty dumb mistakes our first year of RVing.
-I hope that sharing our experience helps you avoid making the same RV mistakes.
-Whether you are planning to buy an RV or just rent one, use the tips I suggest below and you’ll be a happy camper.
-You can thank me later!
+The good thing is, with a little research and planning ahead of time, you can avoid many of the issues we came across.
+I hope that sharing our experience helps you think ahead of time and avoid the bumps we encountered in the road.
+Whether you are planning to buy an RV or just rent one, follow the advice below and you’ll be a happy camper.

 We learned the hard way that we needed to create a checklist of steps that are required for preparing to move locations.
 With a fifth-wheel, or travel trailer, there are more steps than a motorhome.
 But regardless of what rig you have, there are action items that can be very detrimental to you and your rig if you forget to do them before taking off.
 These steps may seem like “second nature” and steps that you can’t imagine forgetting, but you might be surprised how often you feel rushed or anxious on travel days.

 It’s easy to feel a little flustered when you’re cleaning up, strapping down, packing up, planning your route, and getting directions, all while keeping an eye on the time to ensure you’re done by checkout time.
 We’ve learned that doing some tasks the night before is helpful.
 Get your tow vehicle or rig gassed up the night before, so you don’t have to worry about stopping right away.
 Maybe even clean and stow or strap down items the night before as well.
 Give yourself plenty of time too.

 - Turn off the water pump and water heater

 - Put the stabilizer legs up (we’ve forgotten this step before!)

 - Ensure that the tailgate is up (yep, we forgot this once, too!)